-Best Rugged Cases for Galaxy S10e
+Best Heavy Duty Cases for Galaxy S10e in 2022

 Encased Rebel Armor

 Encased claims that their case is fully compatible with Samsung's new Wireless PowerSHARE Technology, which speaks to the thin design here.
 Your phone is kept well-protected and fully functional with Encased.
+You'll find this case selling in several different colors, including Turquoise Blue, Purple, and Black.

+Like the Youmaker case, this one comes with a built-in screen protector and kickstand.
+You'll also receive a holster so you can carry it around on your belt, backpack strap, or hooked to your pockets.
+It's been proven to have drop protection of at least 20 feet.
+You'll only be able to get it in black.

 UAG Monarch

-The UAG Monarch Case is expensive, but it's about as rugged as it gets. it's a uniquely compact case that features five layers of polycarbonate, leather, and rubber — all held together with metal hardware.
+The UAG Monarch Case is expensive, but it's about as rugged as it gets.
+It's a uniquely compact case that features five layers of polycarbonate, leather, and rubber — all held together with metal hardware.
+There are six versions of this case available in several colors.

-My personal recommendation is always the Spigen Rugged Armor due to the great price and design, but there are some other great cases on our list that are worth considering.
-One in particular is the UAG Monarch — I've got friends that have been using that style of case on a Galaxy Note 5 and it's kept their phone in like-new condition four years on!